 Log Level: error

-Errors which are usually fatal to the tracker. |
+Errors which are to some extent fatal. |

 Log Level: warn

-Warnings which are not fatal to the tracker. |
+Warnings which are not fatal. |

 Log Level: info